 Organization of the Center

-The organizational structure of the Flash Center consists of the Director, the Associate Director, the Management Group, and three research groups.
-The research groups are the following:
+The organizational structure of the Flash Center consists of the Management Group and the following two active research groups:

 The High Energy Density Physics (HEDP) Group uses the FLASH code to

 simulate the physics of plasmas that are very hot and dense.
 The

 primary research focus involves modeling experiments that study the

 properties of self-generated magnetic fields in plasmas.
 This research

 confinement fusion and fusion energy.

 The Code Group is focused on adding capabilities to the FLASH code that enable HEDP simulations, in addition to maintaining the code that carries out the core astrophysics calculations.
 Its members include physicists, engineers and computer scientists.
 They are also responsible for porting, distribution and user support of the FLASH code.